PhilHealth Claims: How to File a Claim

 Important Reminders

-- Dependents covered: Spouse and children automatically covered - no extra payment
+• Dependents covered: Spouse and qualified children listed on your MDR — no extra payment

 Need Help?